Living With an Alcoholic: Tolls, Strategies & Support

 - Experiencing withdrawal symptoms when not drinking

-- Developing a tolerance, meaning larger and larger amounts of alcohol are needed to achieve the same effects
+- Developing a tolerance, meaning larger amounts of alcohol are needed to achieve the same effects

 - Giving up other activities because of drinking